Preeclampsia and Eclampsia

 - Hydralazine or another antihypertensive drug to manage severe blood pressure elevations

-- Monitoring fluid intake
+- Monitoring fluid intake and urine output

 For severe preeclampsia, your doctor may need to deliver your baby right away, even if you're not close to term.